mpanighetti/dnd5e-rhythmancy/rhythmancy.md

 ### Other Features and Traits

-When a rhythmancy spell of 1st level or higher is being cast in place of another spell granted by a feature or trait, you choose the spell you are replacing with a rhythmancy spell each time you cast it.
+When a rhythmancy spell of 1st-level or higher is being cast in place of another spell granted by a feature or trait, you choose the spell you are replacing with a rhythmancy spell each time you cast it.

 If the casting of a spell using such features is subject to special rules and limitations, apply these rules using the guidelines below:

 #### Discipline Points

-If a monk feature requires spending discipline points (sometimes called "ki points") to cast a spell of 1st level or higher, the cost of casting a rhythmancy spell is a number of discipline points equal to 1 + the spell's level.
+If a monk feature requires spending discipline points (sometimes called "ki points") to cast a spell of 1st-level or higher, the cost of casting a rhythmancy spell is a number of discipline points equal to 1 + the spell's level.
 For example, casting _Song of Storms_ using the Empty Body feature would require spending 3 discipline points.

 Additional discipline points can be spent to cast the spell at a higher level at 1 discipline point per level increase, as long as you already have the ability to cast a spell at that level using discipline points.